Phileosopher/commonplace/stories.md

 - Dialogue - explain [thoughts](understanding.md) and [feelings](mind-feelings.md) with some sort of [conversation](people-conversation.md).
 - Expression - Use sensory cues like visuals or sounds to paint an [image](image.md).
 - Interaction - use the audience's [decisions](decisions.md) and [expressions](results.md) to [influence](influence.md) how the audience [feels](mind-feelings.md) by drawing them into the experience.

+APPLICATION: The most applicable and enjoyable nonfiction uses plenty of examples to expand and clarify the idea, and gives discussion topics for everyone to [discuss](people-conversation.md) at the end.
+This makes the experience more interactive for the audience and, thus, more memorable.

+Conventionally, a feature-length story uses 40-60 scenes that form 12-18 sequences that build into 3+ acts that merge and weave into each other.
+Accomplishing this without boring the audience with repetition requires [making](mind-creativity.md) *hundreds* of scenes and throwing out most of them.
+It also means most creators should pare down their feature-length stories to maximize [impact](power-influence.md).

+APPLICATION: To be [influential](power-influence.md), we must learn to be great [storytellers](stories-storytellers.md).

 ## The purpose of stories